Presenting at CEDIA Expo? 6 Tips for An Impactful Presentation

 Aww, PowerPoint… most of us have a love-hate relationship with this handy presentation program.
 We’ve all sat through ‘The.Most.Boring.Presentation.Ever’. at some point in our lives and while we stare at the crammed paragraphs in each slide, we must have probably wondered, “are my presentations this bad?”.
-To make sure you don’t make the list of worst presentations ever, here are seven handy recommendations to give impactful presentations.
+To make sure you don’t make the list of worst presentations ever at the CEDIA Expo, here are six handy recommendations to give impactful CEDIA Expo presentations.

 Tailor Your Message to Your Audience